Overdose-Digital/magento2-core-module/README.md

 ### Check/Money Order allowed IPs
 In order to use CMO in test purposes when it's disabled

-### Usage
+**Usage**
+App your IP on production and "Check money order" will be available for you on.
+For testing orders.

+## Configurations

-Configuration -> Sales -> Payment Methods -> Check / Money Order section -> 'Enable payment for IPs' field Appears if CMO status NO. Listed client IPs would see CMO on checkout.
+- `payment/checkmo/allowed_ips`: Appears if CMO status NO. Listed client IPs would see CMO on checkout.
+Configuration -> Sales -> Payment Methods -> Check / Money Order section -> 'Enable payment for IPs' field.